We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Although home equity shares can be helpful, they can be risky, particularly if you think you'll need to refinance or sell your home within the next few years.
 If you decide against home equity sharing but need access to cash, consider one of these alternatives:

 • Cash-out refinance: With a cash-out refinance loan, you apply for a new mortgage that is larger than your existing balance.
 You use the loan to pay off the existing mortgage, and you receive the additional funds in cash to use for home improvements, medical expenses or other needs.
-A cash-out refinance loan can be a good option for homeowners who have been in their homes for several years and who can afford to wait for one to two months for the loan to close.

 • Home equity loan: If you need a large lump sum and have good credit, a home equity loan allows you to borrow against your established equity.
 The loan has a fixed repayment term and predictable monthly payments.

 • Home equity line of credit (HELOC): A HELOC is similar to a home equity loan, except it gives you a revolving line of credit.
-It's best for those who may have ongoing expenses or who are unsure of the total project cost.
+It's best for those who may have ongoing expenses or are unsure of the total project cost.

-• Personal loan: A personal loan could be a useful alternative if you need a smaller sum or haven't built enough equity in your house yet.
+• Personal loan: A personal loan could be a helpful alternative if you need a smaller sum or haven't built enough equity in your house yet.
 Personal loan lenders offer loans between $1,000 and $100,000, and you usually have two to seven years to repay the loan.
 However, these loans tend to have higher interest rates than home equity loans since they're unsecured.

 Home Equity Sharing Companies FAQs